 "In the writings of both Licetus and Zahn may be found descriptions and illustrations of a monster born at Ravenna, Italy, in the year 1511 or 1512.
 This monster had a body and shoulders like those of a young woman.
 There was but one leg, gradually tapering from the hip down, and terminating in an immense scaled claw, like that of a turkey-buzzard.
 There were four toes, each tipped with a horny nail, three of them pointing to the left and one to the right.
 The creature had wings in place of arms and always held them in an erect position as though ready to take flight at the slightest provocation.
-From the knee-joint to the foot the leg was scaled like that of a common barn-yard fowl, the spot where the off left and fish-scales feathers the commenced being marked with large lidless a incapable of voluntary which seemed motion.
-The neck. and outlines of the face head were those of a woman, but the ears were large and sat very low, almost on the neck.
+From the knee-joint to the foot the leg was scaled like that of a common barn-yard fowl, the spot where the left off the fish-scales feathers and commencbeing marked with large lidless а voluntary which seemed incapable ofmotion.
+The neck. head and outlines of the were those of a woman, but the ears were large and sat very low, almost on the neck.
 The head was covered with a queer mixture of scales, feathers and hair, but the oddity of the whole 'upper-story' was a pointed horn which rose out of the center of the forehead.
-This horn was three inches in length, and according to Zahn. even a farmer would have mistaken it for the horn of a three year old heifer if it had been removed and shown him.
+This horn was three inches in length, and according to Zahn, even a farmer would have mistaken it for the horn of a three year old heifer if it had been removed and shown him.